GA-SF-ADI/ADI-Prework/01-task/readme.md

 * Try working through [Ray Wenderlich's beginner iOS series.
 Hint: sign up for free access to access the "iOS Apprentice" tutorials.](https://www.raywenderlich.com/category/ios)
 * [Some students have recommended the following textbook as a helpful resource](https://amzn.com/0134390733).

-## Licensing
-All content is licensed under a CC­BY­NC­SA 4.0 license.
-All software code is licensed under GNU GPLv3.
-For commercial use or alternative licensing, please contact legal@ga.co.